raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_2.md

 --- task ---
 Find the Sense HAT and the small bag that comes with it that includes some screws and spacers, as well as a regular GPIO header.
-Remove the small circular sticker on the top of the Sense HAT if it's on there.
+Remove any stickers on the top of the Sense HAT.

 ![Photo of the Sense HAT with small header removed.](images/assembly_small_header.JPG)
 --- /task ---